hashbang/hashbang/abuse/signup.md

 XXXTODO: Figure out the time fudge-factor

+#### Rationale

+`t×r` is the expected number of signups over the last `t` days, over the world.

+The subnet `host/s` contains `2³²⁻ˢ` IPv4 addresses out of `2³²`,
+hence the expected ration of signups originating from it is `2⁻ˢ`.

+The “fudge factor” `α` is a tune-able parameter that controls how strict the dependency regarding size is: it has less of an impact on large networks (`s` goes to 0), and more on small networks (which are more likely to have over-average legitimate behavior).

 #### Privacy concerns

 Implementing this requires keeping track of signup IPs and timestamps, which is